SamuelSchlesinger/voting/DEPLOYMENT.md

 identity documents.
 As another example, a company could issue credentials based on their membership in the firm.

+## Just Some Server

+For some friends who want to deploy anonymous voting for their use cases, just some random server is a totally reasonable way to deploy this system.
+In particular, just have someone you trust set up a server which collects and verifies votes.
+If users feel extra paranoid about the server actually capturing and recording who voted for what via fingerprinting of some sort, then they can connect to the server via a VPN.

+If you want to get fancy, OHTTP might be a useful thing.
+I need to learn more about this.

+## Trusted Execution Environment

+This is a great use case for a Trusted Execution Environment.
+In particular, we can deploy a single vote collector in a Trusted Execution Environment that only permits votes to be cast up to a certain time, and after that time allows arbitrary clients to query the vote set.

+However, it is important to note that such a system has another root of trust, the hardware provider.
+In a use case such as governmental elections, this root of trust might not be appropriate.

 ## Blockchain

 This is probably the most straightforward deployment option.
 Essentially, you